5 Default Google Ads Campaign Settings to Change Right Now

 Broad match is the default match type for keywords.
 Ads are triggered by related searches which include your broad match keyword, including misspellings.
 This match type is the most general.
-Google gives the example of “women’s hats” being a broad match keyword that would trigger ads for searches such as “buy ladies hats” or “blue baseball hats.”
+Google gives an example of “women’s hats” being a broad match keyword that would trigger ads for searches such as “buy ladies hats” or “blue baseball hats.”

 When should I use the broad match type?